Skip to Content

 front_of_st_columba's lee attendees_in_front_of_radio_telescope group_activity gaye_and_anne mark

-Professional Development workshops were held on 10 February at CSU Bathurst 24 February at Macquarie University.
+Professional Development workshops were held on 10 February at CSU, Bathurst 24 February at Macquarie University.

 Project educators, including David Evans, at the CSU workshop learned about the Research Methodology and implementation benefits run by Drs Lena Danaia and David Frew.
 Participants critically reviewed 2 applications submitted from the DEST ASISTM pilot project before researching a trial telescope application and worked through modules of their own choosing for the telescope time request with the team on hand to assist.
-USBs with preloaded software were distributed compliments of project partner MACICT (images 1-4 below).
+USBs with preloaded software were distributed compliments of project partner MACICT (images 1-4 above).

 2009